 You will need to turn around and climb down a steep 10-step ladder.
 My 5-year-old was nervous at first, but he managed to do it all by himself.

-Once you enter the submarine, you’ll see there are giant circular windows right in front of you.
+Once you enter the submarine, you’ll see giant circular windows right in front of you.
 Two people share one large window.

-You’ll start off going 60 feet under water and then you’ll gradually get to about 100 feet under the sea.
+You’ll start going 60 feet under water and then gradually get to about 100 feet under the sea.

-Underwater, you’ll get to see an 18,000-year-old coral reef that spans 25 acres!
-You’ll see TONS of tropical fish and other undersea creatures.
-We saw a manta ray and it was majestic!
+Underwater, you’ll see an 18,000-year-old coral reef spanning 25 acres!
+It’s a breathtaking experience, as the stunning natural reef is home to various marine life.
+We saw a manta ray, and it was majestic!

 The captain is really good about turning around so that the other side of the submarine can also get views of the items under water.
 That’s one of the reasons I think it’s one of the best Kona adventures for families.

-Along the way, you’ll see fish and other sea creatures pop up sporadically.
-Because this is an ocean, they cannot guarantee you’ll see any fish, sea turtles, sea horses, sharks, or whales.
+Along the way, you’ll see fish and other marine inhabitants pop up sporadically.
+Because this is the ocean, they cannot guarantee you’ll see any fish, sea turtles, sea horses, sharks, or whales.
 It varies so much from tour to tour.

-We ended up seeing a lot of schools of fish, which was awesome!
+We ended up seeing a lot of schools of fish swimming near the natural coral reef, which was awesome!

 Kona Boat Ride to Shore